genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 ## Summary

 The Genes & Health (G&H) `QUANT_PY` pipeline extracts and processes quantitative data from G&H phenotype data.
-It creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis as well as generic files for each quatitative trait at a _per individual_ level (one row per individual summarising the individual's values for the trait) and a _per result_ level (one line per individual-result).
+It creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis as well as generic files for each quantitative trait at a _per individual_ level (one row per individual summarising the individual's values for the trait) and a _per result_ level (one line per individual-result).
 The pipeline processes HES data to identify admitted patient care (APC) episodes.
 From this, three versions of the created files are generated: 1) All data, 2) Out of hospital data (without APC + a buffer), 3) In hospital data (within APC + a  buffer).

 ## Input data
 ### Trait files